 Early in her career, Justice Hudson clerked for the late Judge Terry Crabtree of Bentonville and Judge Frank Aery of Conway.
 In 2008, the people of Washington, Benton, Johnson, Franklin, Madison, Carroll, and Crawford counties elected her to serve as a judge on the twelve-member Arkansas Court of Appeals.
 Two years later, she won her first statewide election, which landed her on the Arkansas Supreme Court at the age of 38.
 Never before had a candidate been placed on the ballot by petition of registered voters.
 This made her the youngest Justice ever elected to the high court by the people of Arkansas and the first woman to win a contested race for the Court.

-At the Supreme Court, she has served as the supervising justice for the Client Security Fund, the Arkansas Code Revision Committee, and the Committee on Security and Emergency Preparedness.
+At the Supreme Court, she has served as the justice liaison for the Client Security Fund, the Arkansas Code Revision Committee, the Committee on Security and Emergency Preparedness, the Committee on Professional Conduct, and the Office on Professional Conduct.
 She also directs the payment of funds to court-appointed appellate attorneys.
-For the past several years, she has devoted a significant amount of her service to supervising the Office and Committee on Professional Conduct, which is charged with the discipline of lawyers throughout the state.

 In 2014, the Women’s Law Student Association at the University of Arkansas awarded her the Gayle Pettus Pontz Award for best representing the accomplishments of women in the legal community, helping women thrive in law school, and advancing women in the legal profession.
 After serving her first eight-year term on the Court, Justice Hudson was reelected statewide in 2018 to a second term.

 Twenty-twenty-one found Justice Hudson spearheading the Court’s effort to create the Office of Ethics Counsel after learning of the Arkansas bar’s need for independent, confidential advice when faced with ethical dilemmas.
-Currently, Justice Hudson serves as the supervising justice for the Office of Professional Conduct, the Committee on the Unauthorized Practice of Law, and the Client Security Fund committee.
+Currently, Justice Hudson serves as the justice liaison the Committee on the Unauthorized Practice of Law, and the Client Security Fund Committee.
 In addition to her official duties on the court, Justice Hudson devotes her time to mentoring law students and speaking to civic groups across the state.
 She and her three children live in Fayetteville.